Olagunjuibraheem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **Task *13.
 Being unique is better than being perfect** ln<A script that takes a list of words as input and prints only words that appear exactly once>

+**Task *14.
+It must be in that file** ln<A script that display lines containing the pattern “root” from the file /etc/passwd>